acbr/ui-bootcamp/instructions.md

 ## Slide deck standards

+1. Sign up for a free account at [Slid.es](http://slid.es).
+1. Fork any slide deck from [Avenue Code's slid.es account](https://slid.es/avenuecode) - this will create a copy of this talk in your personal account, which you can freely change.
+This approach is recommended because you will get the template featuring the footer with AC logo.
-1. Make sure you have read the slide decks from some previous AC talks to better understand about how it should be.
+1. Make sure you have read some slide decks from previous AC talks to better understand about how it should be.
-1. You should have access to the company account at [Slid.es](https://slid.es/avenuecode).
-If you don't have it, please ask your buddy.
-1. The easiest way to get the template is to fork a previous slide deck.
-1. The 1st slide should always be the cover, featuring your lecture name, your name, the lecture date and AC logo.
-1. The 2nd slide should always be the agenda, in topics.
-1. Each time you have content from a same topic that doesn't fit on the slide, you should expand it VERTICALLY by adding a slide below.
-1. Each time you have another topic, you should expand it HORIZONTALLY by adding a slide to the right.
-1. The 3 last slides should always be: Conclusions, Learn more (with the reference links) and Homework.
 1. Be welcome to try a different color/fonts scheme, as long as you keep the same template elements as: AC logo on the right bottom corner, line on the bottom, title below this line.
-1. If you don't want to reinven the wheel, just open each slide HTML source code and add on the bottom:
+1. If you prefer starting from scratch instead, make your template but please make sure open each slide's HTML source code and add on the bottom the following code to the get the footer with AC logo:

 ```
 <div class="absolute-element" style="position: absolute; width: 719px; height: 46px; z-index: 4; left: 37px;